 You were referred to physical therapy because you need the expertise that only a physical therapist can offer.
 If you suffer from chronic pain, are recovering from surgery, an accident or debilitating injury physical therapy can help you.
 You were referred to physical therapy because you need the expertise that only a physical therapist can offer.
 If you suffer from chronic pain, are recovering from surgery, an accident or debilitating injury physical therapy can help you.

 A prescription or referral is not required to see a physical therapist in the state of Virginia for your initial visit.
 Appointments can be made anytime.
 However, there are three things to consider based on your situation.
 First, you can call for a 15-minute free screening.
 Your therapist will give an examination and tell you if physical therapy is right for you.
-At that same time our office staff will let you know if your insurance will cover the treatments.
+At that same time, our office staff will let you know if your insurance will cover the treatments.
 Second, if your health insurance policy requires a referral from your primary care physician for outside services, like physical therapy, request that referral prior to treatment to avoid personal responsibility for incurred charges.
-Third, if you are receiving physician’s care for the same condition, you need to request a physical therapy prescription before seeing us.
+Third, if you are receiving physician’s care for the same condition, we will need to notify your primary care physician within 14 days.

 The first step to successful rehabilitation and recovery is a complete evaluation.
 The physical therapist’s evaluation will include an examination of your muscles, test of your joints, and assessment of your injury or condition.
 At this time education about your condition and an initial plan of care will be given.
 Next comes hands on manual therapy.
 A Physical Therapist’s hands can mobilize tissue and joints to allow for a speedier, more complete recovery.
 You can also expect your therapist to prescribe a personalized exercise regime to be done in the clinic and at home.
 These exercises will help to restore your strength and function.
 The key to your complete and sustainable recovery is a team approach: the therapist, the assistant and you.